mcusuperuser/embedded_c/docs/structures.md

 What are structures?

+!!!
+Important
-> Arrays are named collections of identical objects.
+    Arrays are named collections of identical objects.
 Structures are named collections of different objects.
 Variables within a structure are referred to as *members*, and may be accessed individually as needed.

 Structures:

 - may contain any number of members.
 These members may be of any data type.
 - allow a group of related variables to be treated as a single unit, even if different types are contained.
 - organize complicated data more easily.